Sarcasm/irony-mode/irony-server.rst

 -i, --interactive

  Run an interactive command loop.
 It accepts only the ``Commands`` listed below.
-This is primarily for machine use and not user interaction.
+This is primarily a machine interface that the user interacts with via irony.el.

 -d, --debug